PREVIOUS

 Please note: the following text contains major spoilers for the Shangri-La storyline.
 If you don’t want spoilers, skip to the end of the author note.

-It’s later suggested in the Shangri-La storyline that only someone who can fuse with a Godsphere can destroy the buttons, which contain a trace of its power.
+It’s explained in the Shangri-La storyline that only someone who can fuse with a Godsphere can destroy the buttons, which contain a trace of a true Godsphere’s power.
 The creations on Yum Yum Island that Kaling made were intended to be Vessels who can hold a Godsphere’s power, although all her Godspheres and Vessels were failures.
-However, the fact that Lyon could destroy one might mean that he’s a successful Vessel, although the funny thing is that he was created naturally in the Arcane River, rather than through Kaling’s experiments.)
+However, the fact that Lyon could destroy one might mean that he’s a successful Vessel, although the funny thing is that he was created naturally in the Arcane River, rather than through Kaling’s experiments, similar to how the Adversary was made organically, rather than the Adversaries created through experimentation in Odium.)

 Lyon destroys the ominous button

-(A/N: The giant creature that hatched from this flower is likely the same one whose roar had prompted Lyon to ask the Adversary to investigate Yum Yum Island.
-Hoyoung and Lara both have exclusive dialogue here, in which they note that they hadn’t expected Kaling to go so far.
+(A/N: Hoyoung and Lara both have exclusive dialogue here, in which they note that they hadn’t expected Kaling to go so far.
 For Hoyoung, Taotie adds that Kaling is really something else and suggests that they be more careful.)

 (A/N: The Demon has a few exclusive lines of dialogue before he leaves, in which he silently says that if he ever sees Damien again, then he hopes that Damien will be able to live a better life like the people of Chu Chu Island do.)